AntonSheinin/rutv-player-smart/replit.md

 ## Building the Android App

-**Note**: The Android app requires Android SDK and cannot be built/run directly in Replit.
-To build and run:

-1. Download the project
+**GitHub Actions**: This project uses GitHub Actions for automated APK builds.
+Push to GitHub and download the APK from the Actions artifacts.

+**Local Build** (requires Android SDK):
-2. Open in Android Studio
+1. Open project in Android Studio
-3. Sync Gradle files
+2. Sync Gradle files
-4. Run on emulator or physical device
+3. Run on emulator or physical device

 Alternatively, use command line with Android SDK:
 ```bash
 ./gradlew assembleDebug
 ```

-## Web Demo

-The web demo runs in Replit and demonstrates the same playlist functionality:
-- Accessible at port 5000
-- Uses sample videos from Google Cloud Storage
-- Full playlist navigation and auto-advance

 ## Playlist Support